 - A. Ambulance Staffing Contractor shall, at all times, staff each ambulance with at least one person who is certified and licensed in the State of Montana as a Paramedic and one person who is certified and licensed in the State of Montana as an Emergency Medical technician (EMT).
 Staffing exceptions will be allowed only during times of disaster declaration. - B. Management and Supervision Contractor shall provide the management personnel necessary to administer and oversee all aspects of emergency ambulance service.
 At least one field supervisor with emergency medical experience shall be on-duty or on-call at all times to oversee and provide support to field personnel.
-The Contractor shall provide to the City a hierarchal table of organization identifying the management positions and their roles and responsibilities. - C. Required Certifications The Contractor shall follow the State of Montana Department of Health and Human Services and the Board of Medical Examiners rules and regulations regarding the licensure and certification requirements of its employees who work in the City. - D. In-Service Training, Continuing Education and Driver Training Contractor shall have a program for ensuring personnel are prepared to respond to emergency requests through inservice training and continuing education. - 1 Contractor shall implement a program, to train EMT personnel to assist Paramedics in the provision of advanced life support patient care. - 2.
+The Contractor shall provide to the City a hierarchal table of organization identifying the management positions and their roles and responsibilities.

+- C. Required Certifications The Contractor shall follow the State of Montana Department of Public Health and Human Services and the Board of Medical Examiners rules and regulations regarding the licensure and certification requirements of its employees who work in the City. - D. In-Service Training, Continuing Education and Driver Training Contractor shall have a program for ensuring personnel are prepared to respond to emergency requests through inservice training and continuing education. - 1.
+Contractor shall implement a program, to train EMT personnel to assist Paramedics in the provision of advanced life support patient care. - 2.
 Contractor shall maintain an on-going driver training program for ambulance personnel. - 3.
-Contractor shall provide in-service training programs related to the EMS Advisory Board's quality improvement activities and outcomes. - Contractor shall allow GFFR personnel to attend in-service training and GFFR will allow Contractor's employees to attend their in-service training programs. - 5.
-All field level staff shall be trained at the ICS-100 and NIMS 700 level and all field supervisors shall be trained at the ICS-300 (based on availability) and NIMS 800 level within 60 days of employment or promotion to supervisor level.
+Contractor shall provide in-service training programs related to the EMS Advisory Board's quality improvement activities and outcomes. - 4.
+Contractor shall allow GFFR personnel to attend in-service training and GFFR will allow Contractor's employees to attend their in-service training programs. - 5.
+All field level staff shall be trained at the ICS-100 and NIMS 700 level and all field supervisors shall be trained at the ICS-300 (based on availability) and NIMS 800 level within 60 days of employment or promotion to supervisor level. - 6.
+Contractor shall provide the City with an annual training compliance letter that documents that the Contractor's employees are properly trained.